sashokrist/booking-hotel-app/README.md

 # Hotel Booking Sync Application

 This is a Laravel-based application designed to synchronize booking data from an external Property Management System (PMS) API into a local database.
-It provides a console command to fetch and update bookings, guests, rooms, and room types.
+It provides a console command to fetch and update bookings, guests, rooms, and room types, using a dedicated service class for clean separation of concerns.

 ## Features

 - **Data Synchronization**: Syncs bookings, guests, rooms, and room types from a remote PMS API.
+- **Dedicated Service Layer**: All sync logic is encapsulated in the `BookingSyncService` class under `App\Services` for maintainability and reuse.
 - **Full and Incremental Sync**: Can fetch all bookings or only updated ones using an optional `--since` filter (`updated_at.gt`).
 - **Robust Error Handling**: Includes transaction-based database operations to ensure data integrity and detailed logging for debugging.
 - **API Rate Limiting**: Implements a simple delay between API requests to avoid hitting rate limits.